Knowledge is power. Ignorance is weakness.

 2. Balance Sheet

 A balance sheet is the complete financial picture of your business as of a specific date.
 It shows your company’s assets, liabilities, and equity—basically, what your company owns, owes, and how you’re financing those resources.
-You can learn more about the nitty-gritty of balance sheets in this article about building your financial statements.
+You can learn more about the details of balance sheets in this article about building your financial statements.

 By comparing balance sheets from month-to-month and year-to-year, you can identify trends and make more informed financial decisions.
 You’ll also be able to monitor the key financial ratios that lenders use to determine your company’s health: liquidity and leverage.